 RC: Bearing Core

-Game Plan: This is a standard Stamina set up, and while Spiral Upper isn't particularly great in Stamina matchups against other qualified ARs, its performance in this category is leagues ahead of the other combo options you could put it on.
+Game Plan: This is a standard Stamina set up, and while Spiral Upper isn't particularly great in Stamina matchups against other more qualified ARs, its performance in this category is leagues ahead of the other combo options you could put it on.
 For this combo, you're aiming to stay in the stadium as long as possible against Attack types and keep your fingers crossed you don't cross paths with a stronger Stamina type because a better AR on Bearing Core is more than able to outlast Spiral Upper.

 Manual Change Core, ~2g.